ioanazelko/dustfizz3D/README.md

 ##### Setting Up the Conda Environment

 First, if you do not have Conda installed, download and install it from Miniconda or Anaconda.
+From here, there are two options for setting up the Conda environment.

+##### Using the myenv.yml to Create the Conda Environment

+The first option is to utilize the myenv.yml file, and run:

+'conda env create -f myenv.yml'

+which automatically creates an environment with a working version of Python and the required packages already installed.
+You can activate the environment with:

+'conda activate myenv'

+###### Setting Up the Conda Environment from Scratch

-Then, create a new Conda environment for this project:
+Alternatively, you can create a new Conda environment for this project from scratch:

-`conda create -n myenv python=3.x
+`conda create -n myenv python=3.x'

 (replace x wtih the latest python version or the one desired) Activate the new environment: